Ask the Expert

 Q: What is a chronic wound?

-A: A chronic wound is anything that has not healed in 30 days or less.
+A: A chronic wound is anything that has not healed in 30 days or more.
 If the wound still exists after 30 days, something is preventing it from healing.
-WHC can help with that.
-Our whole purpose is to figure out what’s stopping the wound from healing, correct that problem, and get the wound healed in 14 weeks or less.
-Call today; we can help!
-No referral is necessary.
+The Wound Healing Center can help.
+Our goal is to figure out what’s stopping the wound from healing, correct that problem, and heal the wound in 14 weeks or less.

 Q: What are chronic wounds and why are they a problem?

-A: A chronic wound is anything that hasn’t healed in 4 weeks.
+A: A chronic wound is anything that hasn’t healed in four weeks.
 Having a chronic wound is a problem because the wound is a perfect gateway into your body for infection.
 At the Wound Healing Center, our goal is to figure out why the wound isn’t healing, get that problem corrected as soon as we can and move the patient on to healing within 14 weeks or less.
-We know that 30% of untreated wounds result in an amputation.
-We also know that patients with an amputation have a 50% mortality rate within 5 years.
+We know that 30 percent of untreated wounds result in an amputation.
+We also know that patients with an amputation have a 50 percent mortality rate within 5 years.
 Chronic wounds are life threatening, but we can help.
-We exist to help heal these types of wounds.
-No referral is necessary.

 Q: How do you get chronic wounds to heal?